Last updated on May 29th, 2019 at 12:46 pm

 But the truth is, when you sign a lease, you’re in business!
 And when you’re in business, there are certain things that must be coordinated and tracked regularly to ensure success and growth.
 To do this properly, you should be holding a few specific types of meetings, which I’ll cover below.

-And before we get started, if you’re already thinking “Ugh…this is too many meetings, it’s a waste of time.
+Before we get started, if you’re already thinking “Ugh…this is too many meetings, it’s a waste of time.
 We’ll never end up getting everybody together and if we do, they never get anything done, anyway…” then let me clear two things up right off the bat:

 - These are not “time-wasting” meetings.
 Nothing bothers me more than long, meandering meetings that get off-topic and drive everybody into boredom.
 So, my meetings are quick in, quick out, and straight to the point.
 We have specific things to address that will make the rest of the day, week or month run faster and more efficiently, so we get those things coordinated as quick as humanly possible and then get to work.